w3f/polkadot-wiki/docs/general/polkadot-v2.md

 ## Agile Composable Computer

-All the above options of agile [coretime allocation](#agile-coretime-allocation) and [core usage](#agile-core-usage) can be composable and enable the creation of an agile global computing system.
+All the above options of agile [coretime allocation](#agile-coretime-allocation) and [core usage](#agile-core-usage) can be composable and enable the creation of an agile decentralized global computing system.

 ![core-usage-agile-composable](../assets/core-usage-agile-composable.png)